HongyuS/euler-copilot-framework/docs/en/openeuler_intelligence/intelligent_assistant/quick_start/smart_web/deploy_guide/online.md

    python3 -m fastchat.serve.controller
    ```

-   按 Ctrl A+D 置于后台
+   Press Ctrl A+D to put it in the background

-3. 创建新终端 api
+3. Create new terminal api

    ```bash
    screen -S api